Engineering

 If a user in Tokyo sends a large payload to a server in New York, distance is part of the runtime.
 No framework can remove that.
 Better caching helps, faster servers help, but the network is still in the middle.

-That is where webassembly for heavy data processing in the browser starts making more sense.
+That is where WebAssembly for heavy data processing in the browser starts making more sense.
 This is not about trends.
 It is mostly a compute placement decision.

 When the task is pure transformation, local execution can cut whole steps from the path.
+Image transforms, file inspection, checksum generation, and metadata parsing do not always need a server round trip just to tell the user what they already selected in the browser.

 WebAssembly, or WASM, is a binary instruction format supported by modern browsers.
 Think of it as a runtime companion to JavaScript.